 If you have to go to the hospital, some extra guidelines may help you.
 First, most hospitals have a daily schedule.
 Knowing the hospital routine can make your stay more comfortable.
 Find out how much choice you have about your daily routine and express any preferences you have about your schedule.
 Doctors generally visit patients during specific times each day.
 Find out when the doctor is likely to visit so you can have your questions ready.

-In the hospital, your primary doctor and various medical specialists, as well as nurses and other health professionals, may examine you.
-If you are in a teaching hospital, doctors-in-training known as medical students, interns, residents, or fellows, also may examine you.
+In the hospital, various medical specialists, nurses, and other health professionals may examine you.
+If you are in a teaching hospital, doctors-in-training known as medical students, interns, residents, or fellows also may examine you.
 Many of these doctors-in-training already have a lot of knowledge and experience.
 They may be able to take more time to talk with you than other staff.
 Nurses also can be an important source of information, especially since you will see them often.

 Questions to ask medical staff in the hospital:

 - How long can I expect to be in the hospital?